-When the signature key is compromised, the RCA shall follow the instructions below:
+When the certificate signing key is considered or proof of compromised, the RCA shall follow the instructions below:

 - (1) Generate the new signature key pair and the corresponding certificates. - (2) Revoke all issued certificates and issue CRL with the new signature key.
-The CRL shall include all issued but still valid certificates (including revoked certificates issued before the key is compromised). - (3) Notify Sub-CAs.

-- (4) Securely deliver the new certificates to Sub-CAs. - (5) Issue new certificates to Sub-CAs with the new signature key.
+The CRL shall include all issued but still valid certificates (including revoked certificates issued before the key is compromised). - (3) Notify Sub-CAs. - (4) Securely deliver the new certificates to Sub-CAs. - (5) Issue new certificates to Sub-CAs with the new signature key.